 As of 2020, the market share of passively managed equity funds has risen to 45 percent according to Bank Of America.
 For passively managed bond funds, the market share is roughly 25 percent.
 The market share gains will likely continue.

-Let’s look at some active versus passive fund management performance in equities and fixed income over the past 10 years and see what we can discover.
+Let’s look at some active versus passive investing performance in equities and fixed income over the past 10 years.
+You’ll be shocked at the results.

 Active Versus Passive Investing Performance